dcreager/clogger/docs/api.rst

 collects and consumes those log messages.

 Clogger log messages are processed by *handlers*.
 Handlers are organized into *stacks*.
-Clogger is thread-aware; there is one stack of handlers (the *process stack*) which applies to all of the threads in the current process, and each thread also has its own thread-specific stack (the *thread stack*).
-Whenever the :c:func:`clog_log` function is called, the log message is presented to each of the handlers in the process stack, and then to each of the handlers in the thread stack.
+Clogger is thread-aware; each thread has its own stack of handlers.
+Handlers can apply to one specific thread or to all of the threads in the current process.
+Whenever the :c:func:`clog_log` function is called from a thread, the log message is presented to each of the handlers in that thread's stack, in the reverse of the order that they were pushed onto the stack (i.e., the most recently pushed handler is called first).
 A handler can abort this process at any time, preventing the log message from being processed by any other handlers in the stack.

 This stack-based design provides a lot of flexibility.
 For console applications, you'll usually register a handler that prints log messages to